 Visitors to the school must register at the school office as they enter the building, and must bring a current valid I.D. to utilize the Raptor Visitor Management System.
-Visitors must also adhere to the guidelines set forth by the school and must park in designated parking areas.
+Visitors must also adhere to the guidelines set forth by the school, are asked to wear appropriate attire, and must park in designated parking areas.
 All yellow curbed areas are reserved for emergency vehicles only.
 Visitors parking in these areas are subject to ticketing.